 3. From a review of MIS and internal risk rating factors, determine whether the bank effectively identifies and monitors pouch activities.

 4. Determine whether the bank’s system for monitoring pouch activities for suspicious activities, and for reporting suspicious activities, is adequate given the bank’s size, complexity, location, and types of customer relationships.

 5. Review the list of bank customers permitted to use pouch services (incoming and outgoing).
 Determine whether management has assessed the risk of the customers permitted to use this service.

 7. On the basis of the bank’s risk assessment of its pouch activities, as well as prior examination and audit reports, and recent activity records, select a sample of daily pouches for review.
 Preferably on an unannounced basis and over a period of several days, not necessarily consecutive, observe the pouch opening and the data capture process for items contained in a sample of incoming pouches, and observe the preparation of outgoing pouches.
-Review the records and the pouch contents for currency, monetary instruments,173 bearer securities, prepaid cards, gems, art, illegal substances or contraband, or other items that should not ordinarily appear in a bank’s pouch.
+Review the records and the pouch contents for currency, monetary instruments,196Refer to core examination procedures, "International Transportation of Currency or Monetary Instruments Reporting," on page 139, for additional guidance. bearer securities, prepaid cards, gems, art, illegal substances or contraband, or other items that should not ordinarily appear in a bank’s pouch.

-8. If the courier, or the referral agent who works for the courier, has an account with the bank, review an appropriate sample of their account activity.
+8. If the courier, or the referral agent who works for the courier, have an account with the bank, review an appropriate sample of their account activity.